-PwC served as QuinStreet's independent registered public accounting firm for the 2010 fiscal year.
+PwC served as QuinStreet's independent registered public accounting firm for the 2011 fiscal year.
 PwC has advised QuinStreet that it has no direct or indirect financial interest in QuinStreet.
-Representatives of PwC are expected to be present at the fiscal year 2010 annual meeting of stockholders, with the opportunity to make a statement should they desire to do so, and will be available to respond to appropriate questions from stockholders.
-We anticipate that our Audit Committee will retain PwC to continue to serve as QuinStreet's independent registered public accounting firm for fiscal year 2011.
+Representatives of PwC are expected to be present at the 2011 annual meeting of stockholders, with the opportunity to make a statement should they desire to do so, and will be available to respond to appropriate questions from stockholders.
+Our Audit Committee has retained PwC to continue to serve as QuinStreet's independent registered public accounting firm for fiscal year 2012.
 See "Report of the Audit Committee."

-The following table sets forth fees for professional services rendered by PwC, our independent auditors, for fiscal years 2010 and 2009.
+The following table sets forth fees for professional services rendered by PwC, our independent auditors, for fiscal years 2011 and 2010.

-Fiscal Year 2010 Fiscal Year 2009
+Fiscal Year 2011 Fiscal Year 2010

-Audit Fees \$ 2,054,571 \$ 509,369
+Audit Fees \$ 1,211,974 \$ 2,054,571

-Audit-Related Fees 3,755 1,500
+Audit-Related Fees 104,300 3,755

-Tax Fees 106,584
+Tax Fees 210,000 106,584

-Total \$ 2,164,910 \$ 510,869
+Total \$ 1,526,274 \$ 2,164,910